 What isn't covered by Trupanion?

-Trupanion doesn't cover exam or office-visit fees, sales tax, or any routine and wellness care (vaccines, spay/neuter, dental cleanings, flea and tick control).
+The direct Trupanion product reviewed excludes exam or office-visit fees, sales tax, and routine or wellness care (vaccines, spay/neuter, dental cleanings, flea and tick control).
 It also excludes pre-existing conditions and applies a bilateral clause — a prior issue on one knee, hip, or eye can permanently exclude the other side (Trupanion).
 Always read your state's sample policy for the full list.

 Does Trupanion pay the vet directly?

 Yes — at participating clinics.
-Trupanion's VetDirect Pay lets the hospital bill Trupanion at checkout, so you pay only your deductible, your 10% coinsurance, and any excluded items instead of fronting the whole invoice.
+Trupanion's VetDirect Pay lets the hospital bill Trupanion at checkout, so you pay the deductible, the selected coinsurance (10% on a 90% form), and excluded items instead of fronting the whole invoice.
 It only works where the clinic runs Trupanion's software, so confirm with your regular vet and your nearest emergency hospital before you count on it.

 How much does Trupanion cost per month?

 There's no single price — it depends on your pet's breed, age at enrollment, ZIP code, and deductible.
-As a rough gauge, one 2026 national sample put Trupanion near $165 a month for a dog and $83 for a cat, among the highest of the major carriers (U.S. News).
+As a rough gauge, one 2026 national sample put Trupanion near $165 a month for a dog and $83 for a cat, under that source's assumptions; it is not a national price rank (U.S. News).
 Large or high-risk breeds in expensive metros can run well over $200.
 Always pull a real quote.

 Which pet insurer has the fewest complaints?